Stations of St. Paul’s

-About the Stations
+About

+Modeled after the Stations of the Cross, the Stations of St. Paul’s are a liturgical and art installation created by artist Janelle Washington drawing from in-depth historical research.
 Each station depicts a specific moment in St. Paul’s history with a focus on race relations.
 These 14 moments were chosen to represent the whole sweep of the congregation’s 175-year history.
 For each station, there is a reading and a prayer set into a liturgical form.
 The reading describes an incident or situation.
 It is then followed by a prayer that acknowledges the effect of the congregation’s action or position, laments or gives thanks, and asks for forgiveness and renewal.

-About the Artist and Artist Description of Stations
+About the Artist

 Janelle Washington is a self-taught paper-cut artist from Virginia.
 She graduated from Virginia Commonwealth University with a BFA in Fashion Design and found interest in paper cutting afterward.
 Through the simplicity of paper, Janelle creates images that showcase African Americans’ courage, achievements, and grace in difficult situations.
 In addition, her artwork explores themes of history, identity, and beauty in African American culture.